 (Pro 3) Low-Maintenance, Advanced Z-Phosphor Laser Models: Sony offers a wide range of laser projectors that offer up to 10,000-lumens brightness and 20,000-hour lamp life.
 Their high maximum brightness enables a higher contrast ratio and deeper blacks in dark scenes.
 In addition, a laser model typically runs cooler, requiring less active cooling than a lamp-based model.

-(Pro 4) Sophisticated Professional Features: Sony offers a proven range of classroom and business projectors with 4000 lumens of brightness or more, making them suitable for large conference rooms and labs with variable ambient light.
+(Pro 4) Sophisticated Professional Features: Sony offers a proven range of classroom and business projectors with 4000 lumens of image brightness or more, making them suitable for large conference rooms and labs with variable ambient light.
 The Sony line is worth a look if you need a device that can handle projection mapping, 3D content, and infographics with bright images and accurate color.

 (Con 4) Some Models Still Using Mercury Lamps: While Sony moves toward wider adoption of laser light sources, they still use a high-pressure mercury lamp in some models.
 This type outperforms LED when it comes to color saturation and is a longer-lasting lamp than a conventional incandescent bulb.
 However, a mercury vapor lamp won’t provide the same life as a blue laser diode and requires special handling when disposing of the bulb.

-Sony’s newest X1 chip for home projectors supports native 4k resolution, still relatively rare in the home theater projector market.
+Sony’s newest X1 chip for home projectors supports native 4k resolution, which is still relatively rare in the home theater projector market.
 In addition, Sony has added more affordable laser projectors that promise a long service life and cooler, quieter operation.

 If you’ve been wanting to upgrade your home theater setup to provide a more cinematic experience when showing movies, a home projector can now offer enough picture quality to satisfy cinephiles.

 Alternatively, you might be looking for a new projector to make business presentations or display lecture notes, infographics, and more.
 In that case, Sony’s range of educational and business projectors offers some compelling choices.
+To view one of these options, read our Sony VW285ES review.

 Most schools and businesses assume a 3 to 5-year lifetime for a conventional lamp model installation projector.
-A laser model may last longer, and portable projectors may wear out sooner depending on use and environmental conditions.
+A laser model may last longer, and portable projectors may wear out sooner, depending on use and environmental conditions.

 Some projector components tend to need replacement more often than others.
 The high-pressure mercury lamps that Sony uses on its lamp-based projectors are rated for around 2,000 hours.
 Air filters may need changing at similar intervals on these models.
 Laser and LED projector diodes may last approximately 20,000 hours.